lauvergn/QDUtilLib/README.md

 This module contains public subroutines to read and write real and complex (kind=Rkind) vectors and matrices:

-- Subroutines to read a matrix from a file: **Read_Mat** or **Read_Vec** All real and complexe kinds from NumParameters module are possible **Read_Mat(Mat,nio,nbcol,err)** or **Read_Vec(Vec,nio,nbcol,err)**
+- Subroutines to read a matrix from a file: **Read_Mat** or **Read_Vec** All real kinds, all complexe kinds and one integer kind from NumParameters module are possible **Read_Mat(Mat,nio,nbcol,err)** or **Read_Vec(Vec,nio,nbcol,err)**
   - Mat or Vec: the matrice or the Vector to be readed.
 Mat or Vec have to be allocated
   - nio: the file unit